 One of the oldest streets in the City of Angels, San Vicente Boulevard provides runners and drivers a way to share the road.
 With a wide and grassy median full of shade-giving trees dividing the boulevard into two, this spot lets runners do their thing in a safe and cool space away from notoriously bad LA traffic.
 It’s also four of the five final miles in the Los Angeles Marathon!

 Home to the Bruins on UCLA’s campus, Drake Stadium grants runners a modern track facility ideal for year-round use.
 Sporting the public university’s signature blue, Drake Stadium’s 400-meter, nine-lane track allows runners to set their own pace and easily stick with it.
 A grassy field tucked within the track is great for stretching and cooling down, while the stadium’s stairs offer a wide range of possibilities for potential running workouts.
-Fitt Tip: Drake Stadium is often used by UCLA’s soccer, football, and track & field teams; check for hours of operation open to the public here.
+Fitt Tip: Drake Stadium is often used by UCLA’s soccer, football, and track & field teams; check for hours of operation that are open to the public.

 A stretch of paradise along Malibu’s public shoreline, this flat path is a great spot for runners who want to crank up the tunes, soak up some rays, and pound the pavement while watching the waves roll in.
 Stop by early in the morning or late in the evening for some unforgettable sunrise and sunset views.
 And if you want to make your run a little longer, you can continue east to Westward Beach or west up Broad Beach Road.